jeffreykirchner/multi_user_socket_template/README.md

 ```

 ### Setup Django Project:
-When asked to restore database, select "No".
+When asked to restore the database, select "No".
 ```
 sh setup.sh
 python manage.py runserver
 ```

 Navigate to http://localhost:8000 in your browser to see the project running.
-Login with email and password you created in the previous step.
+Log in with the email and password you created in the previous step.